Quadratic Binary Optimization with Graph Neural Networks: Related Work

-In this paper, we propose to use GNNs as a computational model to accelerate the solution approximation of BP problems, by viewing the problem as a heterophilic node classification task.
+Uniquely, we propose to use GNNs as a computational model to accelerate and \emph{generalize} the solution approximation of QUBO problems, by viewing the problem as a heterophilic node classification task.
 We elaborate on this perspective in Section \ref{sec:combToGraph}.
-Node classification problems are now a common application of GNNs \cite{kipf2016semi, velickovic2018graph, Pei2020Geom-GCN:, chen20simple, chamberlain2021grand}.
+Node classification problems are now a common application of GNNs \cite{kipf2016semi, velickovic2018graph, Pei2020Geom-GCN:, chamberlain2021grand}.
 It is common to categorize node classification problems into \emph{homophilic} and \emph{heterophilic}, or non-homophilic types.
 To define homophily and heterophily, we follow the definition in \citet{Pei2020Geom-GCN:}, which measures the ground-truth label similarity of neighboring nodes.
-As shown in \citet{gasteiger_diffusion_2019, chamberlain2021grand}, diffusion-based GNNs are useful for homophilic graphs, where neighboring nodes have similar labels.
+As shown in \citet{chamberlain2021grand}, diffusion-based GNNs are useful for homophilic graphs, where neighboring nodes have similar labels.
 However, heterophilic node classification is deemed as a more challenging problem, and has been extensively studied in recent years.
-For example, some methods propose to learn both low and high pass filters \cite{chien2021adaptive,luan2022revisiting,eliasof2023improving}, while other methods focus on taking inspiration from neural ordinary differential equations \cite{HaberHolthamRuthotto2017, chen2018neural} to incorporate operators that allow to model heterophilic behavior.
-Some recent examples are ACMP \cite{wang2022acmp} and GREAD \cite{choi2023gread} that use reaction and diffusion terms to generate non-smooth patterns, as well as methods like CDE \cite{zhao2023graph} that utilize convection-diffusion dynamics, and ADR-GNN that uses advection-diffusion-reaction terms \cite{eliasof2023adr}.
-Other approaches include graph rewiring \cite{li2023restructuring}, as well as learning directional message passing neural networks in Dir-GNN \cite{dirgnn_rossi_2023}.
+For example, some methods propose to learn both low and high pass filters \cite{eliasof2023improving}, while other methods focus on taking inspiration from neural ordinary differential equations \cite{chen2018neural} to incorporate operators that allow to model heterophilic behavior.
+A recent example is GREAD \cite{choi2023gread} that use reaction and diffusion terms to generate non-smooth patterns, as well as methods like CDE \cite{zhao2023graph} that utilize convection-diffusion dynamics.
+Other approaches consider learning directional message passing neural networks, as in Dir-GNN \cite{dirgnn_rossi_2023}.
 In the next section, we describe how a QUBO problem is transformed into a heterophilic node classification problem, and how to leverage the power of GNNs to solve such problems.

-On another note, a recent line of works under the theme of Neural Algorithmic Reasoning \cite{velivckovic2021neural, ibarz2022generalist,bevilacqua2023neural} suggests to train a neural network to replicate the exact behavior of polynomial complexity algorithms.
+On another note, a recent line of works under the theme of Neural Algorithmic Reasoning \cite{velivckovic2021neural} suggests to train a neural network to replicate the exact behavior of polynomial complexity algorithms.
 In this work, however, we seek to accelerate the computation of approximated solutions to the NP-complete QUBO problem.